 Awaiting the start we visit the village, two hundred meters away from the sea, a wide thin sand beach broken by some rugged cliffs.
 We see for the first time on the island some other bule (white person), but not too many.
 Outside the houses, people are preparing meals, a lady is slicing a dog ready to be roasted and others cook pork.

 We see that this village is more accustomed to seeing tourists, but nothing seems to distract people from the ceremony that is about to begin.
 Only children surround our bikes.

 We head to the battlefield, there are more and more horsemen.
 The public is very numerous, the men all have a sort of machete in their belts.

 At some point it starts, everyone heads to the center of the field, talking to each other, we do not know exactly what happens, then return to their places and it begins.

 The horsemen keep on circling the battlefield chasing each other but not many spears are thrown.
-At some point, the crowd begins to throw stones, fight brakes in the field, some say that a javelin has been thrown from behind, something forbidden.
-The lances must always be thrown when the opponent is facing.
+At some point, the crowd begins to throw stones, and a fight breaks in the field, some say that a javelin has been thrown from behind, something forbidden.
+The lances must always be thrown when the opponent is facing them.

 The police enter the game and start shooting guns, first in the air and then to the ground.
 The shots are just a few meters from us, we take shelter behind a pickup truck.
 The police continue to shoot, and the crowd, the players, and the horses disperse.
 It’s time to go for us.